 Ground Works is a platform founded on the ideas of inclusion and community.
-We want everyone - regardless of abilities - to be able to participate in the vibrant dialog around arts-integrative research we believe Ground Works will house.
+We want everyone - regardless of abilities - to be able to participate in the vibrant dialogue around arts-integrative research we believe Ground Works will house.

-While we are at an early stage in the platform’s development, we are nevertheless committed to investing in accessible content that is available to the broadest possible audience.
+We are nevertheless committed to investing in accessible content that is available to the broadest possible audience.
 To this end, and whenever feasible, Ground Works aims to meet the latest WCAG AA Standards (currently WCAG 2.1 AA) in both the platform and its content.
 This requires that our web platform, for the casual viewer and for submitters, reviewers, and others involved in the editorial processes, should be:

 We will do this by providing well designed interfaces, infrastructure and resources to support accessible articles, image descriptions, transcripts for audio, captions for video, and alternative formats for digitized content.